 The Care Transitions Intervention® (CTI) is an evidence-based, short-term model that complements a systems’ care team by activating patient engagement in their health management.

-Knowledge of Red Flags: Client/family caregiver is knowledgeable about indicators that suggest their condition is worsening and has an action plan about how to respond.
+Knowledge of Red Flags: knowledge about indicators that suggest their condition is worsening and has an action plan about how to respond.

-The Transitions Coach® empowers the client and/or family caregiver to develop self-care skills that help them assume a more active role in their health.
+The Transitions Coach® empowers the client and/or family care partner to develop self-care skills that help them assume a more active role in their health.
 The Transitions Coach® does not fix problems and does not provide skilled care.
 Rather, Transitions Coaches® model and facilitate new behaviors, guide a patient on Skill Transfer® opportunities, and practice communication strategies.
 Further, they build patients’ confidence to successfully respond to common problems that arise during care transitions.

 Through the initial random control trial and countless demonstrations among various CTI Program Providers, the research studies show that people who receive the CTI versus those who don’t were: